angular/web-codegen-scorer/README.md

 - `--mcp`: Whether to start an MCP for the evaluation.
 Defaults to `false`.
     - Example: `web-codegen-scorer eval --mcp --env=<config path>`

+-- `--max-build-repair-attempts`: Number of repair attempts when build errors are discovered.
+Defaults to `1` attempt.

 - `--help`: Prints out usage information about the script.

 ### Additional configuration options